-4.30 am.
-Excerpts from letters and diaries of Australians, who experienced first-hand war in all its facets, will be read.
+4.30 am Three 15 minute excerpts will be read from letters and diaries of Australian who experienced war firsthand in all its facets

-5.15 am.
-All will be quiet before the Dawn Service commences in darkness at 5.30 am.
+5.15 am All will be quiet before the Dawn Service commences in darkness

-- Large numbers are expected; members of the general public should arrive from 4.30 am.
-Please note if you are planning to walk to the Memorial via Anzac Parade to keep to the footpaths and remain off the road as the shuttle buses will be in operation
+- Please note those planning on walking to the Memorial via Anzac Parade should keep to the footpaths and remain off the road as the shuttle buses will be in operation

 - This is an informal ceremony, with visitors standing on the Parade Ground and surrounds

 - On-site lighting is provided until 5.25 am

 - It is suggested that attendees wear warm clothing and bring a torch

 Anzac Day Breakfast